kateuj/coffee_cram/README.md

 ![CSS error screenshot](assets/readme-images/css-validator-check.png)

+I corrected this error, as the syntax was incorrect for CSS.

 ## Lighthouse Performance Testing

 Using the Chrome Developer Tools Lighthouse reports, I was able to test the performance of my site pages and improve it as a result.